 MTSS requires additional resources, including personnel, time, and materials, to provide targeted and intensive support to students at different tiers.

 Request for Feedback

 The following survey was shared with SDPC Stakeholders in July 2021 to gather feedback:

 This survey remained open throughout the 2021-22 school year.

 You may view all responses to the ESSER - Elementary and Secondary School Emergency Relief Fund Public Input Questionnaire for SDPC here:

 Request for Feedback - Summer 2022

-In July 2022, SDPC is again seeking feedback as we look to maximize the use of ESSER III funds by amending our approved plan to best serve the needs of our students in the following ways:
+In July 2022, SDPC asked stakeholders for feedback as we looked to maximize the use of ESSER III funds by amending our approved plan to best serve the needs of our students in the following ways:

 Adjust the classroom camera system allocation to purchase additional student use technology to include Chromebooks and educational software resources.